Error estimators and their analysis for CG, Bi-CG and GMRES: Numerical results

+The objective of the experiments\footnote{Code freely available at https://github.com/CSPL-IISc/Error-Linsolve} is to asses the predictive performance of error estimators on large randomized set of matrices.
+This study is useful in understanding the variability in average behaviour of estimators with respect to different aspects of problem.
+In previous sections, we had defined the Uncertainty Ratio as the average error in any of the predictors of true relative error that may be used for stopping.

+In this experiment, we measure the Uncertainty Ratio of estimator and residual for a given forward condition number and backward condition number for each problem in randomized set.
+The randomized dataset was chosen to consist of 10,000 problems of high condition numbers of dimension $100$ on which the evaluation metrics $L.U.R(r)$ and $L.U.R(\chi)$ are measured with $d=10$ for delay in estimation.
+We consider two kinds of non-symmetric matrices i.e. positive definite and general matrices in the dataset.
+The right hand side vectors $b$ are random vectors from a unit normal distribution of same dimension.

-Figures \ref{A_norm_sp} and \ref{l_2norm_sp} show the increase in performance ratio (both for$A$-norm and $l_2$ norm estimation) as the condition number of the problem increases when matrices are taken to be Non-symmetric and Indefinite for Bi-CG Algorithm.
-Here each blue dot signifies the mean average value of uncertainty ratio (Equation \ref{UR1_def}) for a particular problem (i.e for a particular matrix $A$ and a right hand side vector $b$).
+Figure \ref{UR_100_BiCG} and \ref{UR_100_GMRES} show the behaviour of Linear Uncertainty Ratio ($L.U.R.$), defined by \eqref{UR1_def_est} and \eqref{UR1_def_res}, with the condition number of the problem (both forward and backward) for BiCG and GMRES algorithms respectively.
+Here each circle (blue for BiCG and red for GMRES) represents the uncertainty ratio corresponding to the relative residual for a particular problem i.e for a particular matrix $A$ and a right hand side vector $b$ with $x_0$ sampled from standard Gaussian distribution.
+Similarly, each (black) cross represents the uncertainty ratio corresponding to the relative error estimator.

-There is a linear increase in the performance ratio with condition number of the problem, showing the robustness of our estimator.
-The same trend is expected for Non-symmetric but positive definite matrices as shown in Figure \ref{l2_norm_PD_Scatterplot}.
-The red line in all the above mentioned figures is just a threshold line and a point below the red line only depicts that relative residual was a better estimator of error as compared to our estimator (any measure) for a particular backward problem.\\

-Note that condition number of the problem for A-norm performance ratio will be defined by A-norm rather than a 2-norm condition number.
-Moreover the similar trend is expected in case of CGQL and GMRES algorithms where their estimators are compared to relative residual as a stopping criteria as shown in Figures \ref{BiCGQL_SPD} and \ref{GMRES}.

-Moreover the BiCGQL estimator is equivalent to a CGQL estimator when the matrix is Symmetric and Positive definite which is a requirement for guaranteed convergence of Conjugate Gradient Algorithm.
-Thus we expect to see a similar pattern of the trend line of performance ratio as the condition number of the problem increases for a CGQL Algorithm in Figure \ref{BiCGQL_SPD}.
-This confirms the robustness of all three estimators (Bi-CG, CG and GMRES).